Jelle plans climbing the 7 Summits and reaching them with human power.

 Eric Philips, Bernice Notenboom and Martin Hartley attempting a full North Pole to Cape Discovery - start April 2 expected landfall May 24 The goal is a feature film about the arctic history from 1850 until now and what the future of the arctic might be.https://twitter.com/arcticmarch

 The RAF team attempts to reach the 1996 position of the Magnetic North Pole 78° 35'42.00"N, 104° 11’54.00”W in preparation for a future full Geographic North Pole expedition

 Alan Chambers guiding a Last Degree group.

-Eric Larsen, Ryan Waters and a 3rd team member are going to attempt a North Pole expedition from Northern Ellesmere to 90 degrees North.
+Eric Larsen and Ryan Waters member are going to attempt a North Pole expedition from Northern Ellesmere (Cape Discovery) to 90 degrees North (780km).
 Eric has already skied twice from land to the North Pole.
-The team hopes to cover the nearly 500-mile distance in less than 49 days; in doing so, they would break the current expedition speed record set by a Norwegian team in 2006, they stated.

 Mark Wood, Louis Rudd and Paul Vicary plan a Canada to Geographic North Pole expedition.
 All three have skied full routes to the South Pole.

 Kristoffer Glestad (24) and Lars Mangerud Flesland (25).
 Their goal is to reach the Geographic North Pole within 40 days, unassisted and unsupported, and to be the youngest team to reach the NP on a full route expedition.